generation-org/WEB-JAVA/WEB-JAVA-2 - Dependencies Injection using Spring Framework/README.md

 4. Run your project and verify that your code is using the map configuration(you can use the debugger or just add a console message with System.our.println("message"))

 ## Challenge Yourself
-1.Open the *DependenciesInjectionApplicationTests* class and write 3 unit tests for any of the services implementaitons.
+1. Open the *DependenciesInjectionApplicationTests* class and write 3 unit tests for any of the services implementaitons.